Prajwal-ak-0/PrivadoNullPointExpErr/README.md

 Our solution creates a custom Docker image that:

-1. Disables Java container detection using multiple methods:
 - Creates a wrapper script for the Java binary
 - Sets environment variables to disable container support
 - Uses JVM flags to disable container detection

-2. Creates a custom entrypoint script that automatically adds the required `--internal-config` parameter when running the scan command.

-3. Installs a wrapper script that allows you to use Privado CLI with the same command-line interface as the original.

 ## Files